CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 ## Introduction

 Ansible is an open-source automation tool sponsored by Red Hat, widely used across IT roles from system administrators to developers.
-This document describes an Ansible Collection tailored to work with the Cisco Meraki Dashboard API.
+This Ansible Collection is tailored to work with the Cisco Meraki Dashboard API, providing a powerful and simple **Infrastructure as Code** solution.

+## Ansible Basics

 An Ansible Collection is a package format that bundles various Ansible content types, such as playbooks, roles, modules, and plugins.
-These collections can be shared and installed through platforms like Ansible Galaxy or other Galaxy servers, such as Pulp 3.

-## Understanding Ansible Playbooks

-An Ansible Playbook serves as a blueprint for automation tasks.
-It outlines the steps that Ansible will execute on specified inventories or groups of hosts.
-A playbook comprises 'plays,' which are ordered groupings of tasks.
+A playbook serves as a blueprint for automation tasks.
+It outlines the steps that Ansible will execute on specified inventories or groups of `hosts`.
+A playbook comprises `plays`, which are ordered groupings of `tasks`.
 Each task is executed by an Ansible module that encapsulates the logic and parameters for that task.

 Playbooks can be saved, shared, or reused, which ensures consistent execution of tasks and codifies operational knowledge.

 ## Pre-requisites